20 off the Beaten Path Travel Destination Ideas

 We almost went to Uruguay when we were in Buenos Aires, but decided against it because of time.
 We’re definitely due back to the Rio de Plata region for visiting this compact country that only gets half the attention that Argentina does.

-Originally the cost of travel in Uruguay was slightly intimidating, but after checking into hostel prices, we found it wasn’t all that expensive, especially if you share a private room between two people.
-Aside from that, you can enjoy a lot of sights for free, like exploring Montevideo and the scenery along the coast.
+Originally the cost of travel in Uruguay was slightly intimidating.
+After checking into hostel prices, we found it wasn’t all that expensive, especially if you share a private room between two people.
+You can also enjoy a lot of sights for free, like exploring Montevideo and the scenery along the beautiful beachy coast.

 ✈️ When to go: June, July, August So, where is Paraguay?
 Why does no one go there?